royalgarter/sync-es6/README.md

 ## About

-The most native and simplest way to write-in-sync
+The most native and simplest way to write-in-sync in NodeJS

 This library is written purely in ES6 without any dependency